weaponsforge/livereload-basic/README.md

 ### Development Image

-The **development** Docker image contains Node runtime, Gulp, Browser-Sync and yarn dependencies, and the latest repository source codes for local development.
+The **development** Docker image contains Node runtime, Gulp, Browser-Sync and Yarn dependencies, and the latest repository source codes for local development.
 Build it with:

 `docker compose -f docker-compose.dev.yml build`